-The Facilitator asks one teacher to introduce a sample of work they have assessed as Yet to Meet Expectations

-The Teacher presenting the piece gives a short introduction to the sample of work and the facilitator leads a general discussion on the extent to which the student's work matches the relevant Features of Quality.
-This discussion will involve input from all colleagues and will be based on the Features of Quality.
+The Facilitator asks one teacher to introduce a sample of work they have assessed as Yet to Meet Expectations discussion will involve input from all colleagues and will be based on the Features of Quality.
 The emphasis in affirming judgements during the SLAR meeting should always be on a 'best-fit' approach which allows teachers to agree the Descriptor that 'on-balance' is most appropriate for the work being assessed.